- Article Index

 While the quality of our external environment plays heavily on our state of health, it is another type of environment I wish to discuss,

 You cannot see it, but you can feel it.
 It is your emotional environment.
-And as a psychotherapist looking at our society, I am reminded of a line from the musical Seventy-Six Trombones—”There’s trouble in River City.”
+And as a psychotherapist looking at our society, I am reminded of a line from the musical The Music Man—”There’s trouble in River City.”

 I call it emotional cancer, and like cancer in general, it can be deadly.
 Left to its own devices, it can destroy a life.
 At the very least, it can psychologically cripple an individual so that he or she does not make appropriate life choices.
 In its more aggressive forms, it can actually disrupt cellular biology leading to physical illness.